hg1722/fashionista/README.md

 ![CVAE Class-Conditional Generation Results](https://raw.githubusercontent.com/hg1722/fashionista/master/CVAE.png?token=ABFA6BK4JA776OWUEODYXDK56IDUM)

 In both grids above, each column represents a specific class label.
 Clearly, both the CGAN and CVAE are successfully able to generate class-specific images when conditioned on a particular class.
-Thus, Fashion MNIST serves as a proof-of-concept, showing the effectiveness of class-c
+The CGAN results are a bit better than the CVAE since the generated images are crisper/less blurry.
+VAEs are known to generate blurry images in general.
+Overall, the Fashion MNIST dataset served as a proof-of-concept, showing the effectiveness of class-conditional generative models.
+However, the one limitat

 ### Multi-conditional GAN Generation Results